 The injections of filgrastim may be given to you by a home health nurse, or a nurse or doctor at a local clinic, or a donor center staff member.
 After you receive the injections, and until you donate, you may experience side effects including headache, bone or muscle pain, nausea, difficulty sleeping, tiredness, or decrease in blood platelet count.

 - PBSC Donation Procedure.
 After the number of blood-forming cells in your blood is increased, you will go to an apheresis center, which often is a blood bank.
-Your blood is drawn from a vein in one arm and passes through a machine that removes the blood-forming cells.
-The rest of your blood is returned through a vein in your other arm.
+Your blood is removed through a needle in one arm and passed through a machine that will collect only the blood-forming cells.
+The remaining blood is returned to you through a needle in the other arm.
+This process is similar to what is used when donating blood platelets.

 The effects of the injections that increased the blood-forming cells in your bloodstream will go away shortly after the procedure, usually in a few days.